gilch/hissp/docs/macro_tutorial.rst

 it does a compile-time substitution instead of an assignment.
 The compiler adds a comment whenever it expands a macro, but `macroexpand_all` does not.
-The first `let` disappears without a trace, and the ``a`` in its body was replaced.
+The first `let` disappears without a trace due to the progn optimization, and the ``a`` in its body was replaced.
+The second `let` was written in a way the compiler didn't recognize as a progn, and the ``a`` in its body was replaced as well.
-The second `let` expands to a lambda with a default argument, and the name in the default expression gets substituted as well, but the body isn't processed, because it introduces a local with the target name, which "shadows" our symbol macro.
+The third `let` expands to a lambda with a default argument, and the name in the default expression gets substituted as well, but the body isn't processed, because it introduces a local with the target name, which "shadows" our symbol macro.
+Finally, the fourth `let` lacks a default, but otherwise works the same way.
 Note from the comment that the compiler expanded the `ors`, not the pre-expansion from the ``smacrolet``.